-Kefalonia is a large, verdant island surrounded by the clean crystalline waters of the Ionian Sea and thus it would be strange if it didn’t have an impressive coastline.
-No matter what your preferences are, on Kefalonia you will find all sorts of beaches: from busy and well-organised to secluded and unspoilt ones.
+Kefalonia is a large, verdant island surrounded by the clean crystalline waters of the Ionian Sea and so it would be strange if it didn’t have an impressive coastline.
+No matter what your preferences are, in Kefalonia you will find all sorts of beaches: from busy and well-organised to secluded and unspoiled ones.
 Long sandy beaches in the southern part, but white pebbled ones in the north.
 The scenery is always enchanting though, with dominating white cliffs covered with lush vegetation, spectacular views and romantic sunsets.

-The most famous beach and the registered trademark of the island is Mirtos beach, 30 kilometres away from Argostoli, the capital of Kefalonia.
-Its semi-circular shape with the surrounding hills is distinct and found on many postcards of the island of Kefalonia.
-It isn’t a sandy beach, instead it’s covered with beautiful white little pebbles making a strong contrast with the turquoise waters of the sea.
-There is an organised part with sun loungers and a snack bar, but overall it remains quite unspoilt.
+The most famous beach and the trademark of the island is Myrtos beach, 30 kilometres away from Argostoli, the capital of Kefalonia.
+Its semi-circular shape with the surrounding hills is distinctive and is found on many postcards picturing the island.
+It isn’t a sandy beach, instead it’s covered with little white pebbles that come into strong contrast with the turquoise waters of the sea.
+There is an organised part with sun loungers and a snack bar, but overall it remains quite unspoiled.
 Despite the surrounding cliffs, there might be strong winds blowing here and the sea current tends to become stronger in the afternoons.

 Emblisi is one of the most beautiful beaches on Kefalonia, very close to the village of Fiscardo.
 It is again one of the pebbled beaches of the island and the scattered white rocks which make the scenery even more tropical are ideal for sunbathing.
 Even though there are no tourist facilities, it can get quite busy due to its close proximity to Fiscardo and the easy access.

-Foki is another beach near Fiscardo, which is actually in a walking distance from it.
-It got its name from the Mediterranean monk seals (Fokia in Greek) who enjoy the waters here.
+Foki is another beach near Fiscardo, which is actually at a walking distance from it.
+It got its name from the Mediterranean monk seals (Fokia in Greek) who enjoy the waters there.
 If you are lucky enough, you might come across one of them while you are swimming!
-It is safe for swimming because of its relatively swallow waters and that is the reason why it is favoured by families.
+It is safe for swimming because of its relatively shallow waters and that is the reason why many families choose to go there for their swim.
 It is also quite small and it might feel a bit crowded, but it is definitely worth visiting and diving into the sea from the flat rocks found here.

-Last but not least it’s the beach of Xi – pronounced ksi.
-It is a sandy beach, but what distinguishes it from the rest of the sandy beaches on the island is the reddish colour of the sand.
-The sand is rich in clay which gives this special colour to it.
+Last but not least, the beach of Xi (pronounced 'ksi') is a sandy beach, but what distinguishes it from the rest of the sandy beaches on the island is the reddish colour of the sand.
+The sand is rich in clay which gives it this special colour.
 It is said that sunbathing here is like having a natural spa, since clay is good for peeling and tightening the skin.
 It is relatively organised with a few facilities and is good for water sports.
-You will be able to find secluded spots though as it is very long.
+You will also be able to find secluded spots, as it is a very long beach.

-If you have enough days to visit more beaches, then you might want to enjoy sunbathing and swimming in Ammes, Agios Helis, Ligia and the beach of Agios Thomas in Trafliata.
-In the southern part, there are the beaches Avithos, Trapezaki, Limenia, Makria Petra and Lazarus.
-There are also the beaches of Agia Efimia, Platia Ammos, Petanoi and Megas Lakos in the northern and western side of the island respectively.
+If you have enough time to visit more beaches, then you might want to enjoy sunbathing and swimming in Ammes, Agios Helis, Ligia and the beach of Agios Thomas in Trafliata.
+In the southern part, there are the beaches of Avithos, Trapezaki, Limenia, Makria Petra and Lazarus.
+There are also the beaches of Agia Efimia and Platia Ammos in the northern and Petanoi and Megas Lakos in the western side of the island respectively.